visgl/deck.gl/docs/api-reference/react/deckgl.md

 Optionally takes a function `({layer, viewport, isPicking}) => Boolean` that is called before a layer is rendered.
 Gives the application an opportunity to filter out layers from the layer list during either rendering or picking.
 Filtering can be done per viewport or per layer or both.
 This enables techniques like adding helper layers that work as masks during picking but do not show up during rendering.
 All the lifecycle methods are still triggered even a if a layer is filtered out using this prop.

+##### `views` (`View[]`, optional)

+An array of `View`s (or optionally `Viewport`s, mainly for backward compatibility).

+This property should contain one or more [`View`](/docs/api-reference/view.md) instances which represents your "cameras" from which to display your data.
+By changing the `views` property you change the view(s) of your layers, e.g. as a result of mouse events or through programmatic animations.

+Default: If the `views` property is not supplied, deck.gl will create a full screen `MapView`, which requires the app to supply geospatial view state (like longitude, latitude, ...).

+> deck.gl will render all the views in the provided order.
+This may not matter as depth testing is enabled by default by deck.gl (unless transparent layers are being rendered, in which case rendering order starts to matter again), but is useful when rendering 2D layers and disabling depth testing.

+##### `viewState` (Object, optional)

+A set of parameters that specify a view point.
+The exact parameters depend on the choice of `View` and `Controller` classes in use.
+For geospatial views, the view state should contain fields like `longitude`, `latitude`, `zoom` etc..

 #### View State Properties

-If you do not supply any `viewports` deck.gl will attempt to autocreate one from the following props.
+If a `viewState` prop is not supplied, `DeckGL` will attempt to autocreate a geospatial view state from the following props.

 ##### `latitude` (Number, optional)

-Current latitude - used to define a mercator projection if `viewport` is not supplied.
+Current latitude - used to define a mercator projection if `viewState` is not supplied.

 ##### `longitude` (Number, optional)

-Current longitude - used to define a mercator projection if `viewport` is not supplied.
+Current longitude - used to define a mercator projection if `viewState` is not supplied.

 ##### `zoom` (Number, optional)

-Current zoom - used to define a mercator projection if `viewport` is not supplied.
+Current zoom - used to define a mercator projection if `viewState` is not supplied.

 ##### `bearing` (Number, optional)

-Current bearing - used to define a mercator projection if `viewport` is not supplied.
+Current bearing - used to define a mercator projection if `viewState` is not supplied.

 ##### `pitch` (Number, optional)

-Current pitch - used to define a mercator projection if `viewport` is not supplied.
+Current pitch - used to define a mercator projection if `viewState` is not supplied.

 #### Configuration Properties